Visiting the Frank Lloyd Wright House Wichita

 - Above each of the twelve dining chairs, there is a wood-framed art-glass lighting panel

-- The living room looking out over the patio and garden with its enclosed lily pond
+- The living room looks out over the patio and garden with its enclosed lily pond

 - The kitchen